465b/465b.github.io/frameworks-overview/overview-of-present-marine-ecosystem-modelling-frameworks.md

 However, because there exist a range modelling approaches there are also different frameworks which work only for a certain model types.
 We present a list of the currently present marine ecosystem model frameworks, to assist in the choice of a suitable one.

 This list will be continously updated to keep up with the current research developments.
-If you know of any framework not listed here below, let me know at l.steidle@univie.ac.at or submit a pull requestvia \[GitHub\]\(github.com/465b/465b.github.io\)
+If you know of any framework not listed here below, let me know at l.steidle@univie.ac.at or submit a pull request via [GitHub](github.com/465b/465b.github.io)

 ## Forward Modelling Frameworks